 From humpbacks to killers… PhD at McGill

-I started my PhD in January 2019 at McGill University in Montréal, Canada.
+I completed my PhD at McGill University in Montréal, Canada (2019-2023).
 My work focuses on the impact of feeding ecology variation on contaminants (persistent organic pollutants) levels in North Atlantic killer whales.
-I work under the supervision of Dr. Melissa McKinney from McGill University and Dr. Robert Letcher from Environment and Climate Change Canada.
-They have been my science idols for a long time.
-I am absolutely passionate about my thesis and my research.
+I worked under the supervision of Dr. Melissa McKinney from McGill University and Dr. Robert Letcher from Environment and Climate Change Canada.
+They had been my science idols for a long time.

 This PhD so far allowed me to work in Ottawa and Montréal.
 I also got to travel to Japan, Norway, Spain, Belgium, Ireland, and Iceland…